paduagroup/tutorial-lmp/README.md

 **GREAT!
 YOU JUST RAN A LAMMPS SIMULATION!**

-At this point one can perform sufficiently long equilibration (5 ns) and production runs (20 ns) with the CL&P force field, which may be quite useful work to study ionic liquid systems.
-However, fixed-charge force fields have some issues for ionic fluids: they tend to result in too slow dynamics, so the liquids are too viscous when compared to experiment.
+At this point one can perform sufficiently long equilibration (2 ns) and production runs (5 ns) with the CL&P force field, which may be quite useful work to study ionic liquid systems.
+However, fixed-charge force fields have some issues for ionic fluids: they tend to result in too slow dynamics, leading to high viscosities when compared to experiment.
 Structural quantities, such as radial distribution functions (related to the structure factor measured by X-rays or neutrons), are usually well predicted.

+---

-## 5 Add explicit polarization
+## 5 Add explicit polarization terms

-Adding explicit polarization terms involves, in our case, adding Drude particles to atoms (except H) so that induced dipoles appear as a response to the local electrostatic field.
-These terms are added to a non-polarizable system prepared as in section 3.
+Adding explicit polarization terms involves, in this case, adding Drude particles to atoms (except H) so that induced dipoles appear as a response to the local electrostatic field.
+These terms are added to a non-polarizable system prepared following the procedure outlined in section 3.

+The Drude particles (DP) represent how the canter of the electron clouds is displaced away from the nuclei.
+They are bonded to their atoms (the Drude cores, DC) by a harmonic potential with equilibrium distance 0, so a number of new bonds has to be created as well.
+The Drude particles carry a small mass so they can be handled by the integrator.
+The motion of the Drude particles with respect to their cores is handled by a separate thermostat, keeping the Drude degrees of freedom cold, which results in a trajectory that follows closely the one that would have the relaxed Drudes (which is a slow iterative procedure).
+There are other details, such as special exclusion lists for the Coulomb interactions and screening functions (Thole damping) to improve the description of electrostatics at short range.

+The tools needed to prepare a polarizable system are in the folder `clandpol`.

+The main physical parameter for the Drude induced dipoles is the atomic polarizability, which determines the charges in the induced dipoles.
+These are collected in the file `alpha.ff`.

+        cp ~/sim/clandpol/alpha.ff .

+The `polarizer` script adds Drude dipoles to a LAMMPS `data.lmp` file:

+        ~/sim/clandpol/polarizer -f alpha.ff data.lmp data-p.lmp

+The new DP and their bonds to the DC are added into `data-p.lmp`, and the electrostatic charges are modified accordingly. **Study this file.**

+It is also possible to start from a system equilibrated with the non-polarizable force field, but for that it is necessary to add the atom labels as comments in the `Masses` section (LAMMPS doesn't write those).

+LAMMPS commands to handle the Drude induced dipoles are written to `in-drude.lmp`.
+These are to be merged with `in.lmp` to produce a new input stack, `in-p.lmp`, for the polarizable simulation.

+> **Task:** Try to merge the `in.lmp` and the `in-drude.lmp` files into a new `in-p.lmp`.
+>- Pay attention to: `pair_style hybrid/overlay`
+>- Don't create initial velocities for DP: `velocity ATOMS create ${TK} 12345` :
+## 6 Adapt the LJ potentials to account for the explicit induction

+There is one last step: to scale down the Lennard-Jones potentials to account for the inclusion of explicit polarization terms.
+This is a fragment-based procedure.
+The fragments composing our ions are `c2c1im` for the imidazolium ring, `C4H10` for the side chain, and `ntf2` for the anion.

+        cp ~/sim/clandpol/fragment.ff .
+        cp ~/sim/clandpol/fragment_topologies/c2c1im.zmat .
+        cp ~/sim/clandpol/fragment_topologies/C4H10.zmat .
+        cp ~/sim/clandpol/fragment_topologies/ntf2.zmat .

+then prepare a simple file attributing the atom indices to the fragments, named `fragment.inp`:

+        # name  indices
+        c2c1im  1:9
+        C4H10  10:12
+        ntf2   13:17

+Then run the `scaleLJ` script:

+        ~/sim/clandpol/scaleLJ -i fragment.inp -s -ip pair.lmp -op pair-sc.lmp

+this generates a `pair-sc.lmp` file with scaled LJ parameters (signaled by `~` and `*`).

+In `in-p.lmp` change `include pair-p.lmp` to `include pair-sc.lmp`.

+**EXCELLENT!
+YOU ARE READY TO LAUNCH A POLARIZABLE SIMULATION!**

+---

+## 7. Run a polarizable simulation

+Run a test trajectory of 10000 steps printing every 100:

+        mpirun -np 16 $LMP/bin/lmp -in in-p.lmp > out-p.lmp &

+It is highly likely you'll need to add an option to the `read_data` command in `in-p.lmp`:

+        read_data data-p.lmp extra/special/per/atom 6

+LAMMPS will exit with a message.

+Follow the progress:

+        tail -f out-p.lmp

+paying attention to the temperatures of the center of mass of molecules, of the intramolecular degrees of freedom, and of the Drude degrees of freedom, printed by the Drude integrator, `fix tgnh/npt`:

+        f_TSTAT[1] f_TSTAT[2] f_TSTAT[3]

+The first two should be close to the temperature of the thermostat and the third around 1 K.

+**FANTASTIC!
+YOU ARE RUNNING POLARIZABLE MOLECULAR DYNAMICS!**

+---

+## 8. Calculate structural and dynamic quantities

+Usually one would include calculations of diffusion coefficients or radial distribution functions in the `in-p.lmp`.
+But because of time limitations it is not feasible to run a nanosecond trajectory in a lab session.
+So, we can use previously generated trajectories and calculated quantities from there, using the LAMMPS `rerun` command.

+One trajectory was obtained using the CL&P force field and contains 1000 configurations generated over 2 ns:

+        cp /projects/RFCR2022/il/fixq/dump.lammpstrj .
+        cp /projects/RFCR2022/il/fixq/in-rerun.lmp .

+Another trajectory was obtained with the CL&Pol force field and contains 1000 configurations generated over 1 ns:

+        cp /projects/RFCR2022/il/drude/dump.lammpstrj .
+        cp /projects/RFCR2022/il/drude/in-rerun.lmp .

+Read the `in-rerun.lmp` files to see how the calculations of diffusion coefficients (`compute MSD`) and radial distribution functions (`compute rdf`) are setup and how the configurations are read from the `dump` file via the `rerun` command.

+Then run the calculations:

+        mpirun -np 4 $LMP/bin/lmp -in in-rerun.lmp > out-rerun.lmp &

+Plot the cation and anion diffusion coefficients:

+        gnuplot
+        gnuplot> plot 'log.lammps' u 1:XX w l gnuplot> replot 'log.lammps' u 1:XX w l

+Plot radial distribution functions between cation N atoms and anion O atoms:

+        gnuplot
+        gnuplot> plot 'rdf.lmp' u 1:XX w l

+**OUTSTANDING!
+YOU COMPETED ALL THE TASKS!**

+---

+Feedback to improve clarity is appreciated.